home-assistant/home-assistant.io/source/getting-started/index.markdown

 <div class='install-instructions raspberry' markdown='1'>

 Home Assistant requires the Raspberry Pi to run [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/).
-This version has been released on September 24, 2015 and comes by default with Python 3.4 which is required for Home Assistant.
+This version was released on September 24, 2015 and comes by default with Python 3.4 which is required for Home Assistant.

 Execute the following code in a console: